onap/vnfrqts-requirements/docs/Chapter8.rst

 R-54190: The VNF **MUST** release locks to prevent permanent lock-outs when/if a session applying the lock is terminated (e.g., SSH session is terminated).

-R-12271: The VNF **SHOULD** conform its YANG model to RFC 7223, “IANA Interface Type YANG Module”.
+R-12271: The VNF **SHOULD** conform its YANG model to RFC 7223, "IANA Interface Type YANG Module".

-R-25547: The VNF **MUST** log the field “protocol” in the security audit logs.
+R-25547: The VNF **MUST** log the field "protocol" in the security audit logs.

 R-22286: The VNF **MUST** support Integration functionality via API/Syslog/SNMP to other functional modules in the network (e.g., PCRF, PCEF) that enable dynamic security control by blocking the malicious traffic or malicious end users